SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students know how to apply and critically reflect on the 3-circle model by Tagiuri & Davis (1996).
+Upon completing this course, alumni know how to apply and critically reflect on the 3-circle model by Tagiuri & Davis (1996).
 They understand the implications of the multiple-roles dilemma (father/son/co-worker etc.), why SMEs plan ahead for generations to come, as well as why they think along the principles of costs-benefits-strengths-weaknesses of SWOT models.
 The overarching principle of sustainability can be channeled for the development of new products and strategies.
-Students comprehend the basic terms, concepts and models of the strategic management of family firms: they can explain the strategic fit between a family firm¿s resources and their socio-economic environments and anticipate the moves of other agents.
+Alumni comprehend the basic terms, concepts and models of the strategic management of family firms: they can explain the strategic fit between a family firm¿s resources and their socio-economic environments and anticipate the moves of other agents.
 They understand the tools to assess opportunities and risks of strategic decisions for generic strategic advantages.
-After completing this course, students know how to apply these tools to optimize the potential of human resources and internal decision structures.
+After completing this course, alumni know how to apply these tools to optimize the potential of human resources and internal decision structures.

 Superior module: